-The USA’s blockade continues to strangle the country’s economic prospects.
-Since 2011, the Cuban authorities have been undertaking a gradual socio-economic process of change, in which the government cautiously encourages private entrepreneurism and foreign investment, and reduces its control over the economy.
-There is a stream of people moving from the public to the private sector as public employees find their purchasing power diminishing, while those with access to foreign exchange have more to spend.
+In recent years, there has been a very slow-moving process of change in Cuba in which the state cautiously promotes private entrepreneurship and reduces its control over the economy.
+At the same time, inequality has increased, and many are moving from the public to the private sector because public employees experience that their purchasing power is declining.
+In contrast, those with access to foreign currency have more money to spend.

-Norwegian People's Aid has had a programme in Cuba since 1994.
-Most organisations in Cuba are linked to the national government in one way or another.
-This also applies to most Norwegian People's Aid partners.
-Our partners are associations working in the agricultural sector, universities, local authorities and non-governmental organisations.
+Norwegian People's Aid has had a program in Cuba since 1994.
+Most organisations in Cuba are in some way affiliated with the state.
+This also applies, with some exceptions, to Norwegian People's Aid's partners.
+Our partners are organizations related to the agricultural sector, university faculty, local authorities, and non-governmental organizations.

 Extreme centralisation leaves little room for civil society organisations to influence decision-making processes.
 Our partners, therefore, influence primarily by supporting decentralisation processes, promoting new methods of social participation, and publishing information material that stimulates reflection and discussion.
 Among other things, partners have been involved in making the internet more accessible to people, provided input to new communication legislation, and contributed to state actors using participatory methods in the training of state employees.